David Forbes (politician)

-David Forbes (born 1956) is a Canadian provincial politician.
-He was the Saskatchewan New Democratic Party member of the Legislative Assembly of Saskatchewan for the constituency of Saskatoon Centre from 2001 to 2020.
-Forbes serves as the Opposition critic for Labour, Housing, Saskatchewan Housing Corporation, Saskatchewan Worker's Compensation Board, and Diversity, Equality and Human Rights.
+David Forbes (born 1956) is a former Canadian provincial politician.
+He was the Saskatchewan New Democratic Party member of the Legislative Assembly of Saskatchewan (MLA) for the constituency of Saskatoon Centre from 2001 to 2020.
+Forbes serves as the Minister of Environment and of Labour, and as Opposition critic for Labour, Housing, Saskatchewan Housing Corporation, Saskatchewan Worker's Compensation Board, and Diversity, Equality and Human Rights.

 Family life and education

 Before entering politics, Forbes taught for 18 years in both Saskatoon and rural Saskatchewan.
 He received his Bachelor of Education from the University of Regina (with Distinction, 1982) and a Master's degree in Education Administration from the University of Saskatchewan (1996).
 Forbes last taught in the Saskatoon Public School Division where he held many positions with the Saskatchewan Teachers' Federation (STF) and the Saskatoon Teachers' Association.

 Forbes has been a volunteer for his local community association, the Sasktel Saskatchewan Jazz Fest, and as a coach of youth football and softball.
 He is a past president of Cross Country Saskatchewan and the Nordic Ski Club of Saskatoon.

 Forbes was raised in a farming family at Mortlach, Saskatchewan.
 Forbes is married with three grown children and five grandchildren.